- ABOUT US

-President Brophy visits Asia this spring to visit Alumni, Parents and Donors!
-He will be starting his trip in Jakarta.
+President Brophy visited Asia this past spring to visit alumni, parents and donors He started his trip in Jakarta.
 To view his complete list of travel dates visit: view full travel schedule

-Finishing his international travel in Beijing, China President Brophy met with members of the staff of Kings Colleges.
-Kings Colleges is a leading group of international colleges in the UK and USA specializing in university preparation courses.
+Finishing his international travel in Beijing, China, President Brophy met with staff members of Kings Colleges.
+Kings Colleges is a leading group of international colleges in the UK and USA, specializing in university preparation courses.

 President Brophy enjoyed the pleasure of meeting with Marymount parents Mr. Zeng Yong Tao and Ms. Li Xin Zheng at the Beijing Wangfujing Quanjude Roast Duck Restaurant.